Subbuteo Tribute Website.

 The United Kingdom Subbuteo Association 1979-93

-The Subbuteo club was first advertised in the 1977 Subbuteo catalogue.
+The Subbuteo club was first advertised in the 1977 Subbuteo catalogue (so launched for the 1976-77 football season).
 Clearly aimed at Subbuteo's youth market, the club offered the usual tempting goodies of a badge, membership card and newsletters.
 George Underwood, former secretary of the TSPA and still at the company, returned as secretary of the new association, which linked the two associations together rather nicely.
 Showing the advantage of professional marketing, Bill Shankly became the Subbuteo Club President.
 A player who won his local league would be sent a signed certificate from the great man.
 After Bill Shankly sadly passed away, Bobby Charlton was appointed in his place.

 The Club took a little time to find its feet.
 After a couple of years it was renamed to the more serious sounding United Kingdon Subbuteo Association.
 There were affiliated clubs in Scotland (SSA) and Wales (WSA).
 Later still, the UKSA became part of the Federation of International Subbuteo Associations (FISA).
 Bobby Charlton was made Hon President of this world body, and also Patron of the UKSA (that's a lot of acronyms for one paragraph.
 I hope you are taking notes).